Implement AIWebIndex in a weekend.

 Crawl-delaydirective is respected when greater than the default per-origin cooldown. - HTTP

-429and503responses pause fetches per spec section 6.3. - AIDocument responses include all required fields per spec section 4.1.
+429and503responses pause fetches per spec section 6.3. - AIDocument responses include all seven required top-level groups (

 - Verification fetches use HTTPS only and reject cross-domain redirects.